 From finalizing the guest list to organizing the photographer and choosing the venue, brides and grooms find themselves strapped for time, cash (the average wedding costs more than $30,000), and patience as the big day approaches.

 Then there’s the equipment you need.
-Depending on the venue, you might need to bring your own tables, chairs, stereo, speakers, tents or signs.
+Depending on the venue, you might need to bring your tables, chairs, stereo speakers, tents or signs.
 Those are a lot of things you probably don’t have, and which you don’t want to have to deal with when you return from the honeymoon.

-2020 is expected to be the year of the sustainable wedding.
+We expect 2020 to be the year of the sustainable wedding.
 Apart from the growing costs, couples are increasingly conscious of the environmental impact of their ceremonies.